-Is the program of this small Balkan country worthy of your money and your time?
+Is the Montenegro Citizenship by Investment program, of the small Balkan country, worthy of your money and your time?
 And, with more than a dozen programs to choose from, how does Montenegro’s program stack up?

 First, the total investment required is one of the lowest in Europe.
 Malta and Cyprus will both set you back considerably more.
 But if you don’t care about being in Europe, then the Caribbean programs – sometimes at a third of the cost – will make more sense.

 One could argue that the real estate available to CBI investors in Montenegro is overpriced, and it is.
 However, that’s always the case with government-approved lists of projects that foreigners are allowed to take part in.